Why so many expats are choosing to live or retire on the beautiful Mediterranean island of Cyprus

 20. It’s easy to make the move!

 With so many people choosing to move from the UK to Cyprus every year, it’s good to know that there are so many cost effective services in place to make the move easier.
-No matter whether it’s financial advice, property purchasing, house removals or shipping your belongings to Cyprus, it’s good to know that you’ll be assisted every step of the way.
+No matter whether it’s financial advice, property purchasing, car shipping, house removals or shipping your belongings to Cyprus, it’s good to know that you’ll be assisted every step of the way.

 21. Incredible history

-Cyprus has a rich and incredibly diverse history which can be traced back over thousands of years.
+Cyprus has a rich and incredibly diverse history which can be traced back thousands of years.
 With the oldest known settlements dating back to between 6000 and 9000 years ago, the island has so much to teach.

 Cyprus has been owned by many other countries over the years and more recently was a colony of the British Empire.
 These are all events that have added to its rich tapestry and make it a country worth exploring.